GreenteaOS/Tofita/README.md

 ## Build

 Currently Windows 10 with WSL is required.
-This requirement will be relaxed (to support winehq and any Windows version, no WSL).
+This requirement will be relaxed (to support [WHQ](https://www.winehq.org/) and any Windows version, without WSL).
 You may try to build under Linux by remaking build scripts.

 #### Teapot